EGI-Federation/documentation/content/en/providers/cloud-compute/_index.md

 - the projects you may be involved in as cloud provider

-- the user communities you want to support (a.k.a.
-Virtual Organisations, VO).
+- the user communities you want to support (AKA Virtual Organisations, VO).
   You can also support the 'long-tail of science' through the access.egi.eu VO.

 - the technologies (Cloud Management Framework) you want to provide.